+- 1. Pour in lubricant on both sides.

-- 1. Fill the lubricant on both sides until the max. fill level is reached (see chapter "Filling with lubricant", page 20). - 2.
-Screw in the lubricant filler screws again. - Tightening torque: max.
+- Fill level: approx. 5 mm below the middle of the inspection glass.

+- 2. Screw in the filler screws again.

+- Tightening torque: max.
 32 Nm

 7.4 Changing sealing oil

 Damage to the vacuum pump due to incorrect procedure when filling sealing oil